MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/use-azure-cli-successfully-shorthand.md

 ---
-title: Query Azure CLI command results | Microsoft Docs
+title: Use shorthand syntax with parameters | Microsoft Docs
-description: Learn to use the Azure CLI --query parameter syntax and return information about Azure resources.
-Find tips to JMESPath syntax. ms.date: 06/26/2024 ms.topic: concept-article ms.custom: devx-track-azurecli
+description: Learn to use shorthand syntax with Azure CLI parameters.
+Pass JSON values easily with simplified shorthand syntax. ms.date: 08/20/2024 ms.topic: concept-article ms.custom: devx-track-azurecli
-#customer intent: As a new user of the Azure CLI, I keep receiving errors when trying to use the --query parameter in commands.
-I need to see examples that include syntax differences between Bash and PowerShell scripting languages.
+#customer intent: As an Azure CLI developer, I need to learn an easier way to work with JSON syntax in Azure CLI parameter values.
 ---

 # How to use shorthand syntax with Azure CLI